mkkmaomao/AdaLog/README.md

-# CustomLog
+# AdaUsLog
-This is the basic implementation of CustomLog in ICSE 2023.
+This is the basic implementation of AdaUsLog in ICSE 2023.
-- CustomLog
+- AdaUsLog
   - Abstract
   - Framwork
   - Datasets